Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1943:

-In Oct./Nov.-1943 Norlom is listed as being in Convoy OS 57/KMS 31, voyaging from Liverpool to Italy in station 53, carrying trucks and coal.
-See the second external website that I've linked to at the end of this page for more convoy information.
-On December 2-1943 she was in Bari, where several tankers, ammunition ships and supply vessels were at anchor with much needed supplies for the allied armies for their advance up the Italian mainland.
-The Liberty ship John Harvey (captain Knowles) had a cargo of liquid mustard gas bombs, (in case the enemy should resort to chemical warfare) and was guarded by a unit of the 701st Chemical Maintenance Company.
-In addition to Norlom, which had not yet unloaded her cargo of coal, the Norwegian Bollsta, Vest, Lom and Salamis were present.
+On December 2-1943 she was still in Bari, where several tankers, ammunition ships and supply vessels were at anchor with much needed supplies for the allied armies for their advance up the Italian mainland.
+The Liberty ship John Harvey (captain Knowles) had a cargo of liquid mustard gas bombs (in case the enemy should resort to chemical warfare) and was guarded by a unit of the 701st Chemical Maintenance Company.
+In addition to Norlom, which had not yet unloaded her cargo, the Norwegian Bollsta, Vest, Lom and Salamis were present (see also my page about Hermelin).
 About 20 enemy aircraft attacked and one of the ammunition ships was hit and blew up (John L. Motley), starting the domino effect of events, with one ship after another catching on fire.
 The end result was thousands of deaths, many injured and suffering from the effects of the mustard gas.
 At least 17 ships were sunk.
-The external websites that I've linked to below will have more information - see also the link to Bollsta, where a list of ships sunk and/or damaged is available.
+The external websites that I've linked to below will have more information - see also my page about Bollsta, where a list of ships sunk and/or damaged is available.

 2nd Mate Oddmund Hjelde on Norlom reported that he was left on board with the captain and 1st Mate Einar Hansen.
 He himself had started to experience terrible eye pain by then from the mustard gas, flames were everywhere, on board as well as on the water.
 He had a flash light in his hands and signalled an S.O.S. in the direction he assumed land to be, and his signal was seen.
 A military rescue came out and got all 3 of them ashore.
 3rd Mate Lars Nilsen, 4th Engineer Agnar Gustavsen and a British gunner had been killed, the captain died at a hospital in Bari a couple of days later, the 1st mate died Dec.
 14.